The Clash Of Taurus 38 Special Holsters

 Just as a car needs the right tires, a carry gun needs the right holster.
 Those of us who carry know the importance of finding the “sweet spot”, in regards to a gun-holster-belt combination.
-When looking for Taurus 38 special holsters, consumers will find a wide variety of alternatives.
+When looking for Taurus 38 special holster options, consumers will find a wide variety of alternatives.

 In a search for the ideal option, I’ve selected the DeSantis Pocket-Tuk.
 The Pocket-Tuk best fills my needs for a versatile, durable, simple holster for a blue-collar gun like the Taurus five-shot revolver.